anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

   </tr>
 </table>

+## How to integrate with the bridge?

+  All you need to do to integrate with the bridge is to prepare your token contracts to ensure that the Bridge supports them.

-## Making your token contracts bridge-compatible
+### Making your token contracts bridge-compatible

 There are few things to implement if you would like your contracts to be compatible with the Palm Network's bridge.